Authress-Engineering/aws-architect.js/bin/template/README.md

 * `content/index.html`:
 	* Update google usercontent token (`google-signin-client_id`) in the index.html with client id.
 	* Update `IDENTITY_POOL_ID` with the identityPoolId
-	* Set the redirect on auth to be the s3 bucket (so localhost and also the actual S3 bucket and optionally cloudfront)

-## Development

-* Website is created from the content directory.
-* Lambda functions are created from the lambda directory
-	* Each directory will create a lambda function with the same name as it.
-	* When testing locally (using the builtin to run as a local service instead of lambda function), the handler will be assumed to be called index.js iside the directory.
-	* Special directory called lib inside lambda directory which contains all shared code, non-shared lambda code goes in the handler directory.

 TL;DL